pmdartus/blog/blog/step-up-your-lwc-skills-part2.md

 LWC intentionally doesn’t provide an equivalent to the [Apex @TestVisible](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_annotation_testvisible.htm) annotation.
 If you’re used to this escape hatch, it might be challenging to write LWC unit tests.
 It might be tempting to use `@api` to expose properties and methods just so that you can test them.
 This approach has the undesirable side effect of exposing those properties at runtime, which makes the component more fragile.

-Instead, LWC encourages writing[blackbox unit tests](https://en.wikipedia.org/wiki/Black-box_testing).
+Instead, LWC encourages writing [blackbox unit tests](https://en.wikipedia.org/wiki/Black-box_testing).
 Picture your component responding to a set of inputs and producing different outputs.
 With blackbox unit testing, a test should check if a set of inputs produces the expected output.

 **Inputs** are what triggers a component to change: